 Reach out to our team today at 888.707.2873.

 In the past, treatment for mental health conditions and substance use disorders focused on addressing each set of problems.
 If someone came in for help with drug addiction, they only received care for that condition and not for any mental health issues also present.
 Many people are trying to manage a combination of untreated substance abuse and mental health issues, also called having a co-occurring disorder.
 At Coalition Recovery, we offer a specialized treatment program for those with co-occurring disorders.
-Individuals who enroll in our addiction rehab receive dual-diagnosis treatment if necessary.
+Individuals who enroll in our addiction rehab receive co-occurring rehab treatment if necessary.